Chucknadauld/project-branch-and-bound/branch-and-bound-project-report.md

 ### Design Experience

-I met with Isaac one more time on November 22nd to talk about tracking search space coverage.
+I met with Isaac one more time to talk about tracking search space coverage.
 We discussed how to calculate what fraction of the search space we've explored.
 Isaac was using a simple counter but I found the CutTree class that does it more accurately by tracking which branches have been cut.
 We also compared branch and bound to backtracking from the last project.
 Backtracking explores way more of the search space because it doesn't use bounds to prune.
 Branch and bound is way smarter about which paths to explore.

 ### Search Space Over Time